pchiorean/Indentz/docs/FILES.md

 **Layout**                         |        | **Document setup - page size, margins & columns, guides**
-`GuidesAdd.jsx`                    |        | Adds guides on pages' edges and inner centers or selected objects' edges `GuidesDelete.jsx`                 |        | Deletes all guides from the document `PageMarginsFromSelection.jsx`     |    ⌥F3 | Sets the page margins to the selected objects bounds `PageSizeFromFilename.jsx`         |     F3 | Sets every page size and margins according to the file name `PageSizeFromMargins.jsx`          |        | Sets the page size to the page margins
+`GuidesAdd.jsx`                    |        | Adds guides on pages' edges and inner centers or selected objects' edges `GuidesDelete.jsx`                 |        | Deletes all guides from the document `PageMarginsFromScriptName.jsx`    |        | Sets page margins and HW from the script name `PageMarginsFromSelection.jsx`     |    ⌥F3 | Sets the page margins to the selected objects bounds `PageSizeFromFilename.jsx`         |     F3 | Sets every page size and margins according to the file name `PageSizeFromMargins.jsx`          |        | Sets the page size to the page margins